Medicare Supplement Plans Comparison Chart for 2019

 Medicare Supplement Plan F:

-As discussed above, Plan F is popular because it leaves no gap – or, covers 100 percent of the costs – after the benefits from Medicare Parts A and B have reached their limit.
+As discussed above, Medigap Plan F is popular because it leaves no gap – or, covers 100 percent of the costs – after the benefits from Medicare Parts A and B have reached their limit.
 For example, Medicare Plan F helps with Part B excess charges, hospital costs, Part B coinsurance, skilled nursing facility costs, nursing facility care, hospice care coinsurance and more.
 It also covers the Medicare Part B deductible, which sets it apart from the other most popular plans.
 Like Plans C, D, G, M, and N, Plan F covers some of the expenses incurred if you have a foreign travel emergency.
-Learn more about Medicare Plan F and the high-deductible version, high deductible Plan F; you may like that this plan covers more than any of the other plans.
+Learn more about Medicare Plan F and the high-deductible version, high deductible Plan F; you may like that this plan covers more than any of the other plan on the comparison Medigap plan comparison chart.

 Medicare Supplement Plans K, L, M:

-Typically, these plans are lumped together for two reasons.
+Typically, these Medigap plan K, Medigap plan L, and Medigap plan M are lumped together for two reasons.
 One, they’re similar, and two, they’re not very popular.
 None of these plans covers either the Medicare Part A or Part B deductible, and only cover a percentage of the other costs.
 Jump to Medigap Plan K, Plan L or Plan M page.

 Medicare Supplement Plan N: